SPARTonScratch/White-Dove-Chess-Engine/README.md

 To experience White Dove:

-1. **Access the Project**: You can find the web version here: https://turbowarp.org/858052938/fullscreen?turbo (or here, but it is much slower: https://scratch.mit.edu/projects/858052938 )
+1. **Access the Project**: You can use the [web version on Turbowarp](https://turbowarp.org/858052938/fullscreen?turbo) or the [Scratch one](https://scratch.mit.edu/projects/858052938/).

 OR

-1. **Download the .sb3 file**: After downloading the .sb3 file, you can also download the Turbowarp desktop environment here: https://desktop.turbowarp.org/ , next you can simply import and use!
+1. **Download the .sb3 file**: After downloading the .sb3 file, you can also download the [Turbowarp desktop environment](https://desktop.turbowarp.org/), next you can simply import and use!

 ## License